-If you’re finding that your best employees are looking for work elsewhere, then you may need to revive your retention strategies.
+If you’re finding that your best talents are looking for work elsewhere, then you may need to revive your employee retention strategy.
 It’s important to create an environment where everyone feels comfortable and confident to work well and progress with their career within a business.
 As well as providing opportunities such as promotions, here are some of the things you can do to improve your employee retention strategies.

 For any HR strategy to work, let alone a comprehensive talent retention solution, you’ll need clear and regular communication.
 This will help you communicate any incentives or new initiatives to the wider business.
 If an employee feels out of the loop when change is happening, it can make them feel uneasy and unsettled so they may look elsewhere.